Manvi07/academic-kickstart/content/authors/admin/_index.md

 [//]: # (This brought in a partial understanding to my ever-existing question on what makes Deep Learning so powerful.  )

 I think of myself as a hard-working and fun-loving person, who makes sure to stick to the timelines.
-I like travelling to new places.
-In my free time, I can be found enjoying nature, catching up with family and friends, or reading science fiction.
+I love travelling to new places.
+In my free time, I can be found enjoying nature, catching up with family and friends, or geeking out over science fiction.
 I have always been fascinated by the advancements shaping our future and believe that the only attitude that keeps one going is to never stop learning.
-Happy to help you in any little way I can!
+Always happy to lend a hand (or a fun fact) whenever I can!

 <!-- Currently, I am working with <a href="https://scholar.google.co.in/citations?user=qZkww5oAAAAJ&hl=en" target=_blank>Dr. Samar Agnihotri</a> on my final year Major Technical Project, which is on <b>"Why Deep Learning Works?"</b>.-->